Optimal control of a dissipative micromaser quantum battery in the ultrastrong coupling regime: Introduction

-In this paper, we focus on the micromaser operating in the ultrastrong coupling (USC) regime \cite{Ciuti2005, Anappara2009, FornDiaz2010, Niemczyk2010, Blais2021, yoshihara2017superconducting, Hovhannisyan20, Crescente20, Dou22, Crescente24, Cavaliere25}, where the interaction strength is comparable to the system's natural frequencies and the light--matter interaction can no longer be treated perturbatively, giving rise to strongly correlated light--matter states and complex dynamics.
-Working in the USC regime is particularly relevant here because the enhanced light–matter interaction enables the micromaser quantum battery to charge significantly faster than in weaker coupling regimes.
+In this paper, we study a micromaser operating in the ultrastrong light–matter coupling regime (USC) \cite{qin2024physrep,Kockum2019,forndiaz2019RevModPhys,Ciuti2005,Anappara2009,FornDiaz2010,Niemczyk2010,Blais2021,yoshihara2017superconducting,Hovhannisyan20,Crescente20,RidolfoEPJST2021ProbingUltrastrongLight,Dou22,GiannelliINCC2022OptimizedStateTransfer,GiannelliEPJST2023IntegratedConversionPhotodetection,GiannelliPRR2024DetectingVirtualPhotons,Crescente24,Cavaliere25}, where the interaction strength becomes comparable to the natural frequencies of the system and can no longer be treated perturbatively.
+In this regime, strong light–matter entanglement gives rise to complex dynamics, such as the generation of pairs of excitations reminiscent of the dynamical Casimir effect.
+This regime is expected to significantly enhance the battery performance, enabling faster charging via interaction channels, irrelevant at weaker coupling, which may even lead to unbound energy growth.

-We describe the dynamics of the open micromaser quantum battery using the formalism of open quantum systems \cite{Manzano,Campaioli,breuer2002theory,vacchini2024open}, in which the battery and the chargers form the system of interest while the environment is modeled as a thermal bath of harmonic oscillators.
-Building on this framework, we investigate the time evolution of a micromaser quantum battery operating in the USC regime under realistic environmental interactions.
-We show that dissipation naturally stabilizes the battery, preventing unbounded energy growth.
-Moreover, we employ techniques from quantum optimal control \cite{Koch2022} to design protocols that enhance the ergotropy, that is, the maximum amount of extractable work through unitary operations.
-Additionally, we propose a measurement-based passive feedback scheme to protect the stored ergotropy against dissipative losses.
+A realistic scenario emerges treating the micromaser battery as an open quantum system~\cite{Manzano,Campaioli,breuer2002theory,vacchini2024open,Beaudoin2011,weiss-book}, the battery and the chargers forming the ``principal'' system which interacts with an environment of uncontrolled degrees of freedom.
+Dissipation naturally stabilizes the battery, preventing unbounded energy growth.
+We then exploit optimal control techniques \cite{Koch2022,Giannelli2022} to design protocols that enhance the ergotropy and stabilize it against dissipative losses via an optimized measurement-based passive-feedback strategy.
 Despite extensive studies on quantum batteries, the combined effects of USC and dissipation remain largely unexplored.
-Our work addresses this gap, providing insights into the interplay between strong light–matter interaction, environmental effects, and control strategies, thereby contributing to clarify the fundamental limits and opportunities of micromaser quantum batteries.
+Our work addresses this gap by highlighting the key role of their interplay, thereby helping to clarify the limits and opportunities of micromaser quantum batteries.